 Drug distribution crimes are either Class 2 or Class 3 felonies, depending on factors like the type of substance and whether the person possessed the threshold amount.
 Prison sentences are mandatory if the defendant is convicted of possessing the threshold quantity, even for first-time offenders.
 If a person possesses less than the threshold quantity, they could face a lengthy prison term if they have prior convictions.

-Felony convictions could lead to significant time in prison and large fines.
+Felony convictions could lead to significant prison time and large fines.
 Even after release from prison, the consequences remain severe.
 A person convicted of drug distribution must serve time on probation after release.
 They lose their right to vote and possess guns.
 A conviction results in the suspension of most professional licenses, potentially leaving a person unable to practice their profession.

 The seasoned local attorneys at Grand Canyon Law Group work to prevent the consequences of a felony distribution conviction.